Frequently Asked Questions (FAQs)

 What are the modified rules?

 Click here (AFL Masters rules) to read the rules.
 They are not significantly different to the true game, however protection of the body is the highest priority.
-Although AFL Masters is still a contact sport, and as with all sport, injury is always possible, however the modified rules makes for lower risk of injury, for example, rather than tackling to the ground, tackles are more of a bear hug.
+Although AFL Masters is still a contact sport, and as with all sport, injury is always possible, however the modified rules makes for lower risk of injury.
 Our umpires will not tolerate any rough conduct.
 AFL Masters doesn’t have boundary umpires to reduce the burden of finding helpers from week to week.
 If the ball goes out of the field boundary, the ball is bounced (or thrown up in wet conditions) as a ruck contest.

 Players are encouraged to have their own private health insurance and ambulance cover, as only public liability insurance is included in player fees.